-Getting your Connecticut driver’s license requires quite a few steps – regardless of your age, you will need to successfully complete the Graduated Driver’s License program before gaining full driving privileges.
-This will allow you to slowly get comfortable with operating a motor vehicle before being able to freely drive throughout the state.
+Getting your Connecticut driver’s license requires you, regardless of your age, to complete the Graduated Driver’s License program to gain full driving privileges.

 As its name suggests, the teen Connecticut driver’s license is for teenagers 16 years or older looking to get their license.
-While you have a learner permit, there will be a few things you must do before applying for your teen license.
+While you have a learner’s permit, there are a few things you must do before applying for your teen license.

 You will face the following restrictions: